open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 **Status**: [Experimental](../document-status.md)

-`MetricProducer` defines the interface which bridges to third-party metric sources MUST implement so they can be plugged into an OpenTelemetry [MetricReader](#metricreader) as a source of aggregated metric data.
+`MetricProducer` defines the interface which bridges to third-party metric sources MUST implement, so they can be plugged into an OpenTelemetry [MetricReader](#metricreader) as a source of aggregated metric data.
 The SDK's in-memory state MAY implement the `MetricProducer` interface for convenience.

 `MetricProducer` implementations SHOULD accept configuration for the `AggregationTemporality` of produced metrics.
 SDK authors MAY provide utility libraries to facilitate conversion between delta and cumulative temporalities.

+`MetricProducer` implementations SHOULD allow providing a `predicate`, a boolean function, accepting metric data point properties, whose result determines if the data point be returned in the result of `Collect` operation.
+The arguments should include the following:
+- `instrumentationScope`: the instrument's instrumentation scope
+- `name`: the name of the instrument
+- `description`: the instrument's description
+- `kind`: the instrument's kind
+- `unit`: the instrument's unit
+- `attributes`: The data point's attributes

+A `MetricProducer` SHOULD allow changing the `predicate`, which will be used in subsequent `Produce` operations.

 If the batch of [Metric points](./data-model.md#metric-points) returned by `Produce()` includes a [Resource](../resource/sdk.md), the `MetricProducer` MUST